isomerpages/moe-chijsngsec/_cca/Physical Sports/Table Tennis.md

 <img src="/images/06%20CCA/PS%20Table%20Tennis/Picture3.jpg" style="width:100%">

-The St Nicholas Girls’ Table Tennis team (SNTT) has achieved excellent results at inter-school competitions in the last few years.
-Our team trained hard even during the holidays in preparation for the competitions and faced many challenges along the way.
-As a team, they demonstrated sportsmanship and determination, overcoming all challenges while putting in their best.
+The St. Nicholas Girls' Table Tennis team (SNTT) has demonstrated remarkable success in inter-school competitions over recent years.
+Our team trained with commitment, even through holidays, to prepare for these events.
+With unwavering perseverance and spirit, they consistently showcased sportsmanship and determination, always putting in their best effort.<br><br>

-In SNTT, there are various opportunities and platforms to develop character and leadership.
-Through table tennis competitions, exchanges and trainings, the team develops self-discipline, resilience and confidence.
-Other platforms like the annual sports camp and organizing VIA activities also serve well to develop leadership skills.
+In SNTT, members have a variety of opportunities to develop character and leadership skills.
+Through competitions, exchanges, and rigorous training, the team builds self-discipline, resilience, and confidence.
+Additional platforms, such as the annual sports camp and organizing VIA activities, further support their growth in leadership abilities.

 ##### **CCA Information**